vipermark7/rubyreads/README.md

 WIP features:
 * ~~Add validator for reviews: body must not be empty~~
 * ~Add a navbar on every page so a user can easily return to the list of all available books~
+* Fix navbar not taking users to correct places
 * Make it so that the "Back to reviews" link takes the reviews for that book
 * Clean up view for show_review.html
 * Add user authentication